-- Assess participants at least twice per 12-month period. - Use assessment information to determine the most appropriate community service assignments (CSAs) for participants.

-Individual Employment Plan (IEP)

-- Establish an initial goal of unsubsidized employment for all participants. - Update the IEP at least as frequently as assessments occur (twice per 12-month period). - Modify the IEP as necessary to reflect other approaches to self-sufficiency, if it becomes clear that unsubsidized employment is not feasible. - For participants who will reach the individual durational limit or would not otherwise achieve unsubsidized employment, include a provision in the IEP to transition to other services. - Rotate participants to a new host agency (or a different assignment within the host agency) based on a rotation policy approved by DOL in the grant agreement and only when an individualized determination determines that the rotation is in the best interest of the participant.
+Assess participants at least twice per 12-month period, or more frequently if appropriate.
+Use assessment information to determine the most appropriate community service assignments for participants.
+Individua al Employment Plan (IEP) Establish an initial goal of unsubsidized employment for all participants.
+Update the IEP at least as frequently as assessments occur (at least twice per 12-month period).
+Modify the IEP as necessary to reflect other approaches to self-sufficiency, if it becomes clear that unsubsidized employment is not feasible.
+For participants who will reach the individual durational limit or would not otherwise achieve unsubsidized employment, include a provision in the IEP to reflect other approaches to self-sufficiency, transition to other services or programs.
+Rotate participants to a new host agency (or a different assignment within the host agency) based on a rotation policy approved by the Employment and Training Administration (ETA) in the grant agreement and only after making an individualized determination that the rotation is in the best interest of the participant.
 Such rotation must further the acquisition of skills listed in the IEP.

-Community Service Assignment (CSA)

-- Base the initial CSA on the assessment done at enrollment. - Select only designated 501(c)(3) organizations or public agencies as host agencies. - Put in place procedures to ensure adequate supervision of participants at host agencies. - Ensure safe and healthy working conditions at CSA through annual monitoring.
+Commu nity Service Assignment Base the initial community service assignment on the assessment made at enrollment.
+Select only designated 501(c)(3) organizations or public agencies as host agencies.
+Put in place procedures to ensure adequate supervision of participants at host agencies.